 How to Make Money as a Kid: FAQs

 Yes, but we didn’t include them in the list above because they’re a one-off money maker.
 If your son or daughter has a lot of extra items they don’t need, a yard sale can be a way to make a good amount of money fast, but it’s better to think longer term.
 For example, instead of a yard sale, consider whether those items could be sold online via an eBay store, with the proceeds then used to invest in more inventory.

 The problem with selling baked goods is that the earning potential is very limited.
 Yes, you can bake a few brownies and cookies to sell to friends and family, but in order to scale up beyond that you would have to deal with having an approved kitchen, product labeling, etc. These challenges make it unrealistic for a child to sell baked goods at a farmers’ market or flea market.
-We think there are better business ideas.
+We think there are better business ideas for kids.

-How to Make Money as a Kid — Final Thoughts
+How to Make Money as a Kid: Final Thoughts

 In some ways, it’s never been easier to make money as a kid.
 In other ways, it’s never been harder.
 On one hand, the internet has opened up a wealth of opportunities that didn’t exist even a generation ago.
-But on the other hand, we’ve become more aware of the risks to our children’s safety; we’re less likely to let our 12-year-old use a lawnmower, and we’re less likely to hire a 12-year-old to babysit.
+But on the other hand, we’ve become more aware of the risks to our kids’ safety; we’re less likely to let our 12-year-old use a lawnmower, and we’re less likely to hire a 12-year-old to babysit.

-That means your child will probably make money in different ways than you did… and that’s OK.
+That means your child will probably make money in different ways than you did.
+And that’s OK!
 You don’t have to be an expert in any of the ideas on this list — you just have to be supportive and ready to help when needed.